galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 level : Introductory
 zenodo_link : 'https://zenodo.org/record/3244991'
 questions :
-    - What are the main steps of MS/MS data processing for metabolomic analysis ?
+    - What are the main steps of MS/MS datas processing for metabolomic analysis ?
     - How te be able to annotate the maximum of spectra using Galaxy ? objectives :
     - To be sure you have already comprehend the diversity of LC-MS analysis.